Åndalsnes

-is a town in Rauma Municipality in Møre og Romsdal county, Norway. Åndalsnes is in the administrative center of Rauma Municipality.
+is a town in Rauma Municipality in Møre og Romsdal county, Norway. Åndalsnes is also the administrative center of Rauma Municipality.
 It is located along the Isfjorden, at the mouth of the river Rauma, at the north end of the Romsdalen valley.
-The village of Isfjorden lies about 7 km to the east, Veblungsnes lies just to the west across the Rauma, and Innfjorden lies about 10 km to the southwest via the European Route E136 highway.
+The village of Isfjorden lies about 7 km to the east, Veblungsnes lies just to the west across the Rauma river, and the village of Innfjorden lies about 10 km to the southwest via the European Route E136 highway.